One Big Beautiful Bill Act Summary: What High-Income Households Need to Know

 Some people might have been eager to utilize their full estate and gift tax exemption, knowing that there was set to be a decrease in the coming year.
 As with the expansion of the tax brackets, the OBBBA made the exemption for larger lifetime gift and estate tax exemptions a permanent part of tax law.

-In 2025, the exemption increased from roughly $14 million to $15 million for individuals.
-Couples can give double this amount, capping it at $30 million in 2025.
-This exemption is set to increase annually with adjustments for inflation.
+In 2026, the exemption officially increased to $15 million for individuals.
+Couples can give double this amount, capping it at $30 million.
+This exemption will continue to increase annually with adjustments for inflation.

 Alternative Minimum Tax